Chapter 6: Hormones, Sex, and Gender

 Learning Objectives

-• Define the basic terminology and basic principles of hormone–behavior interactions.
+• Explain the basic terminology and principles of hormones and hormone–behavior interactions, including organizational and activational effects.

-• Explain the role of hormones in parental behavior.
+• Discuss the role of hormones in aggression and parental behavior.

 License